plinder-org/plinder/docs/tutorial/index.md

 # Getting started

-Start with the short guide below to install PLINDER, query ligand and interface annotations, and reconstruct coordinates.
-Continue with the {doc}`/examples/index` guides when you need a complete workflow.
+Start with the short guide below to install PLINDER and select a release, then continue with the runnable {doc}`/examples/index` guides.

 ```{toctree}
 :maxdepth: 1